JordanPio/sawaTest1/NOTES.md

 8. Prepare for Next Time
    It prepares for the next request.
 It makes a new cursor for where to start next time using generatePaginationToken.

-9. Send Back the Folders and Cursor
+9. Send Back the Folders and Token
-   Lastly, it sends back the folders and new cursor in something called `PaginatedFetchFolderResponse.`
+   Lastly, it sends back the folders and new token in something called `PaginatedFetchFolderResponse.`

 ## Helper Functions